genomic-medicine-sweden/validate-meta/README.rst

 Features
 --------
 * validate-meta can run as a CLI or be imported as a class.
-* Definitions for validation is provided as a dict.
+* Definitions for validation are provided as a dict.
 * In the CLI definitions are imported as a YAML.

 Credits